-To stay competitive in today’s mobile-ready world, your website and appointment request forms have to be ready whenever, however, and wherever your potential patients are.
-Building a mobile-responsive website means your site will adapt its size and layout, and automatically reformat its viewing quality based on the size of the screen it’s being viewed on.
+To stay competitive in today’s mobile-ready world, your website and appointment request forms must be ready whenever, however, and wherever your potential patients are.
+Building a mobile-responsive website means your site will adapt its size and layout and automatically reformat its viewing quality based on the size of the screen it’s being viewed on.

-Having your website readily adaptable to mobile users sends a subtle but powerful message to current and potential patients that you have taken the time and effort to understand their needs, connect with them in the way they want to be connected with and are delivering the type of online service they expect.
+Having your website readily adaptable to mobile users sends a subtle but powerful message to current and potential patients that you have taken the time and effort to understand their needs, connect with them in the way they want to be connected with, and deliver the type of online service they expect.

-Sally, the mother of three with a sick daughter, is in need of your care.
+Sally, the mother of three with a sick daughter, requires your care.
 However, while standing in line at Costco, she needs access to your most pertinent practice information right away.
-Same thing when she’s in between dinner and football practice.
+It’s the same thing when she’s in between dinner and football practice.